-Click twice on the down arrow to scroll the horizontal wall upward on the screen.
+Click twice on the down arrow to scroll the horizontal wall downward on the screen.

-Selecting Layout>Show Points helps to align the defining points of a wall precisely to the defining points of the previous wall segment.
+Selecting Layout>Show Points or Show Points option from the right click context menu helps to align the defining points of a wall precisely to the defining points of the previous wall segment. • Choose Arrange>Zoom All or double click the mouse scroll wheel.

-· Choose Arrange>Zoom All.

-Complete the rectangle, using the SHIFT key while dragging the third wall.

-- 5. Change the current work layer with the Work Layer Indicator box at the lower left of the drawing area. - Click anywhere in the drawing area, to deselect all walls. - Press the mouse button on the box where the Exterior walls layer is showing and the menu displays. - Drag to Interior walls.
+- Complete the rectangle, using the SHIFT key while dragging the third wall. - 5.
+Change the current work layer with the Work Layer Indicator box at the lower left of the drawing area. - Click anywhere in the drawing area, to deselect all walls. - Press the mouse button on the box where the Exterior walls layer is showing and the menu displays. - Drag to Interior walls.